What is food allergy?

 How common is it?

 Food allergy is most common in infants and young children.
-The onset is usually in the first year of life and is most common in children suffering from eczema.
-Approximately 6% of children in the 0- 5-year age group have a food allergy.
+In Australia and New Zealand food allergy occurs in 5-10% of children and 2-4% of adults.
 The most common allergenic foods are egg, milk, peanut, tree nuts, sesame, wheat, soy, fish and seafood.
 Young children with food allergy are often allergic to multiple foods but from around five years of age this usually reduces to only one or two foods.

 Can children grow out of food allergy?

 Fortunately, most children grow out of milk, egg, soy and wheat allergies before they reach school age.
 However, peanut, tree nuts and seafood allergies often persist into adulthood.

 Children suffering from an allergy should be appropriately diagnosed by an allergy specialist or immunologist using reliable tests.

 When children are allergic to staple foods such as dairy or grain products it can cause a significant nutritional impact on their diet.
 The family should seek dietary advice from an Accredited Practising Dietitian to ensure optimal nutrition and appropriate food substitutes.